eddiesTime/sme_app/raw_documentation.md

 #### Stateless Widget

-To explain what a Stateless Widget is and how it works, I will summarise the YouTube video "_How to Create Stateless Widgets - Flutter Widgets 101 Ep.
+To explain what a stateless widget is and how it works, I will summarise the YouTube video "_How to Create Stateless Widgets - Flutter Widgets 101 Ep.
 1_" [[@HowCreateStateless]](https://www.youtube.com/watch?v=wE7khGHVkYY).
 It is the first video of a great series by the Flutter team explaining the different types of widgets used by Flutter.

-A Stateless Widget is specified by two concepts: _(1) it has no mutable state it needs to keep track of and (2) it is composed of children_.
+A stateless widget is specified by two concepts: _(1) it has no mutable state it needs to keep track of and (2) it is composed of children_.

 Let's take a look at the concepts in an example: